-This will incorporate new movements into your day, and tone your cure muscles.
+This will incorporate new movements into your day, and tone your core muscles.

-If muscle atrophy is a result of aging, which is only a natural consequence, there is also something you can do.
+If atrophied muscles are a result of aging, which is only a natural consequence, there is also something you can do.

 For example, the Centers for Disease Control and Prevention suggests exercises such as squeezing tennis ball and other that increase grip strength.